horsicq/die_library/README.md

 ## Overview

 The DiE (Detect It Easy) library is an open-source project designed to provide a flexible and efficient way to detect packers, cryptors, and compilers in executable files.
-This documentation will guide you through the process of setting up and building the DiE library.
+This documentation will guide you through the setup and usage of the library.

 ## Table of Contents